-Measles is a highly contagious viral infection transmitted via respiratory aerosols which remain a risk to others for up to at least 30 minutes after the person has left the area.
+Measles is a highly contagious viral infection transmitted via respiratory aerosols which remain a risk to others for up to 30 minutes after the person has left the area.

 Measles is spread by breathing infected airborne droplets caused by coughing and sneezing, and by contact with hands, tissues and other articles soiled by nose and throat discharges.